ulaspolat/case-study/documentation.md

    - User submits a natural language query
    - The Query Parser Agent evaluates query complexity
    - Simple queries bypass the LLM parser
-   - Complex queries are parsed into structured JSON data
+   - Complex queries are enhanced for better search performance
-   - Structured data is passed to the Search Engine
+   - Enhanced query is passed to the Search Engine

 3. **Search Flow**:
-   - The Search Engine processes the query and structured data
+   - The Search Engine processes the enhanced query
    - Both keyword and semantic search methods are applied
-   - Feature-based scoring is performed using structured data
-   - Results are combined with appropriate weighting
+   - Results are combined from both search methods
    - Matching image URLs are returned, ranked by relevance

 ## Technology Stack